 Another tip: if you're cooking rice in a clay pot on a gas stove, it's helpful to add a metal heat plate to diffuse the heat so the rice in the center doesn't burn.
 (After the rice has absorbed most of the water, place the plate - like the one above - between the wok and the burner.)
 If you don't have such a plate, just be diligent about stirring the rice in the middle of the pot.

 Clay Pot Rice with Cantonese Sausage

-In a clay pot, add enough water to cover rice by 1/2 inch.
-Stir in oil and salt.
+- In a clay pot, add enough water to cover the rice by 1/2 inch.
+Stir in the oil and salt.
 Let stand 15 minutes.

-Meanwhile, quickly plunge sausages in boiling water, like blanching vegetables, and remove.
-(This removes surface oil and other debris, especially helpful if your sausages are sold unwrapped.)
+- Meanwhile, quickly plunge the sausages in boiling water, like blanching vegetables, and remove.
+(This removes the surface oil and other debris, especially helpful if your sausages are sold unwrapped.)

-Bring water in the clay pot to boil over medium-high heat.
-Add sausages to the rice once the water is boiling.
-Reduce heat to medium and simmer with the lid on.
-After 10 to 12 minutes, when the rice has absorbed most of the water (as indicated by lack of water bubbles), add metal plates (optional) to diffuse heat.
+- Bring the water in the clay pot to boil over medium-high heat.
+Add the sausages to the rice once the water is boiling.
+Reduce the heat to medium and simmer with the lid on.
+After 10 to 12 minutes, when the rice has absorbed most of the water (as indicated by lack of water bubbles), add the metal plates (optional) to diffuse heat.

 - Cook another 10 minutes, then add the leafy greens to the top of the rice, and drizzle over with soy sauce.
 Re-cover the pot, allow the greens to steam in the rice for 3 to 5 minutes, then turn off heat.
 Remove the sausages and slice.
 Return sausages to the rice and keep the pot covered until ready to serve.
 (Optional: Add fried or over-easy egg.)